-We will assess each student's current skills and levels of attainment on entry in Year 7, which will build on previous settings and Key Stages, where appropriate.
-Standardised assessments will be used to baseline students, which will identify areas of strengths and areas of needs.
+We will assess each children's current skills and levels of attainment on entry in Year 7, which will build on previous settings and Key Stages, where appropriate.
+Standardised assessments, such as the Cognitive Ability Tests (CATS) and New Group Reading Test (NGRT) will be used to baseline children, which will identify their areas of strengths and areas of needs.

-Class teachers will make regular assessments of progress for all students and identify those whose progress:
+Class teachers will make regular assessments of progress for all children's and identify those whose progress:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress
+- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers □ Widens the attainment gap